54-M/Escape_Sequences/README.md

 |                       |                 |   Cyan    |     \033[36m      |      \033[96m       |
 |                       |                 |   White   |     \033[37m      |      \033[97m       |
 |          ---          |       ---       |    ---    |        ---        |         ---         |

-Please note that the actual appearance of these colors may vary depending on the terminal or console being used.

 ## Using Escape Sequences in Programming Languages